 Every full service session with me comes with a complimentary wardrobe consultation.
 This can be in-person or virtually and can be part of your pre-shoot consult or scheduled for a separate time, and basically we can go through your closet and decide together what will look best for you.
 This is an optional service, but I always strongly encourage families to take me up on it, because it’s free and can make a huge difference.

 Above all else, please don’t stress or have a TFM (Total Family Meltdown) over your outfits for a family photo shoot.
 It’s my job to tell you what to do so you end up with natural-looking photos that you fall in love with.
-What your wearing is an afterthought when love and joy are the main subject.
+What to wear for your family photo shoot is an afterthought when love and joy are the main subject.